 I think it’s both.
 My sketchbook is full of repetition and more doodle like subconscious stuff but when I want to finish up a drawing I will sketch it out and refine it continuously until it feels right.
 Sometimes a story emerges between the images and sometimes it doesn’t, I don’t mind either way.

-Wanna make yourself a unique cartoon bag just as Dominic?
+Wanna design a unique cartoon bag just as Dominic?

 Go check our Monochrome Graffiti Collection!